parasaurolophus/rader.us/src/philosophy/computability.md

 Cantor's argument turns on being able to reason sensibly about infinite sets of infinitely long sequences of digits, none of which could actually be produced in the real world in a finite amount of time.
 Some people say that "Cantor proved that distinct infinite quantities exist."
-What he actually proved is that "if infinite quantities are assumed to exist at all, they must have certain characteristics including that there are more than one of them" which is not at all the same thing.
+What he actually claimed is that "if infinite quantities are assumed to exist at all, they must have certain characteristics including that there are more than one of them" which is not at all the same thing.
 An empricist does not have to disagree with the validity of Cantor's argument to still object to the literal reality of "completed infinities."
 This distinction is important to keep in mind when talking about meta-mathematical theories.
-[When constructing mathematical models of reality, there is always the danger of mistaking features of the model with features of reality.](quanta.md)
+When constructing mathematical models of reality, there is always the danger of mistaking features of the model with features of reality.
+In fact, one could as easily interpret Cantor's argument as a _reductio ad absurdum_ argument for why the "set of real numbers" cannot actually be said to exist.

+Let me explain.

 ## The Computability Problem

 As stated above, the definition of a countably infinite set is that there is a bijective (one-to-one) function that maps natural numbers to elements of that set.
-Since the set of real numbers is not countable because any mapping from the natural numbers is at best injective and can never be surjective, that means that there are more real numbers, in some sense, than natural numbers.
+The accepted understanding of Cantor's arguments is that the set of real numbers is not countable because any mapping from the natural numbers is at best injective and can never be surjective.
+That means that there are more real numbers, in some sense, than natural numbers.
 Infinitely more.
-In fact, a consequence of Cantor's arguments is that the percentage of real numbers for which an injective mapping function is possible is so small compared to the real numbers denoted by the continuum (all the points on the number line), the ones that do correspond to a countable set must be very special in some way.
+In fact, a consequence of Cantor's argument is that the percentage of real numbers for which an injective mapping function is possible is so small compared to the real numbers denoted by the continuum (all the points on the number line), the ones that do correspond to a countable set must be very special in some way.
 And so a new branch of mathematics was born, Computability Theory.

 To fully understand the motivation for Computability Theory, you first must know something about Formal Linguistics.
 As already noted, Formal Linguistics is the study of the kinds of artifical languages used to express mathematical formulas and computer programs.
 Among the most famous results in Formal Linguistics are [G&ouml;del's](https://en.wikipedia.org/wiki/Kurt_G%C3%B6del) "incompleteness theorems."
-One of the things proven along the way is that the number of well-formed formulas for any language of the kind used for mathematical purposes is countable.
-I.e. given a finite set of symbols like numeric digits, the decimal point, operators (e.g. \\(+, \\ -, \\ \times, \\ \divide \\)) and the rules for combining them into useful formulas of arithmetic, you will only ever be able to produce countably many well-formed formulas in that formal language.
+One of the things G&ouml;del proved along the way is that the number of well-formed formulas for any language of the kind used for mathematical purposes is countable.
+I.e. given a finite set of symbols like numeric digits, the decimal point, operators (e.g. \\(+, \\ -, \\ \times, \\ \div \\)) and the rules for combining them into useful formulas of arithmetic, you will only ever be able to produce countably many well-formed formulas in that formal language.